observablehq/plot/README.md

 ### Custom initializers

-You can specify a custom initializer by specifying a function as the mark *initializer* option.
+You can specify a custom initializer by specifying a function as the mark **initializer** option.
 This function is called after the scales have been computed, and receives as inputs the (possibly transformed) array of *data*, the *facets* index of elements of this array that belong to each facet, the input *channels* (as an object of named channels), the *scales*, and the *dimensions*.
 The mark itself is the *this* context.
 The initializer function must return an object with *data*, *facets*, and new *channels*.
 Any new channels are merged with existing channels, replacing channels of the same name.

+If an initializer desires a channel that is not supported by the downstream mark, additional channels can be declared using the mark **channels** option.

 ## Curves